-The bill redirects the fine money collected from accessible parking violations to the Accessible Parking Violations Fund, which the bill creates.
-Under existing law, 100% of the fine money collected is retained by the political subdivision in which the violation occurred and may only be used for specified purposes.
+The bill redirects the fine money collected from accessible parking violations to the Accessible Parking Violations Fund.
+Under existing law, 100% of the fine money is retained by the political subdivision in which the violation occurred and may only be used for specified purposes.
 The bill permits the political subdivision in which the violation occurred to retain 50% of the fine money collected with no restrictions on usage, and redirects the remaining 50% to the Accessible Parking Violations Fund.
-As a result, certain political subdivisions, namely townships, will experience a 50% decrease in the amount of revenue collected from certain fines assessed for accessible parking violations.
+As a result, certain political subdivisions, namely townships, will experience a 50% decrease in revenue collected from certain fines assessed for accessible parking violations.
 The bill will have no effect on the amount of fine revenue generated from violations of municipal parking control ordinances, as distribution to the Accessible Parking Violations Fund only applies to violations of state law.